YachWise/LeetCode/3011_Nov_6_2024/3011_Nov_6_2024/README.md

 Input: nums = [3,16,8,4,2]
 Output: false
 Explanation: It can be shown that it is not possible to sort the input array using any number of operations.

+# Stipulations

+I am reitering the stipulations for reading ease
+The array will only contain positive integers between 1 and 100

+1 <= nums.length <= 100
+1 <= nums[i] <= 2^8

+# Post Solution Thoughts

+honestly, this one performed fairly ass!
+6ms runtime, beating 51.48% and a 49% on memory usage. :/ I didn't really enjoy this problem, but that's not an excuse for the poor execution.